 - How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventive interventions that drive this field?

-- Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches, methodologies, instrumentation, or interventions?
+- Does the project challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches, methodologies, instrumentation, or interventions?

 Investigators – qualifications of the research team to carry out proposed research.

-- Are the investigators/collaborators and other researchers well-suited to the project?
+- Do the investigators/collaborators for the project have appropriate skills and training to complete the project?

-- Is there complementary, cross-disciplinary representation of expertise and institutions?
+- Is there complementary, cross-disciplinary representation of expertise at multiple institutions?